Tauril/solvzer/README.md

 # The SolvZer (Rubik's Cube solver)

-The SolvZer project aims to implement a rubik's cube solving algorithm and integrate it into a robot.
+The SolvZer project aims to implement a Rubik's Cube solving algorithm and integrate it into a robot.

 ### Authors